Drop the Armor: How to Soften a Guarded Heart

 How to Soften Your Armor

 To honor and respect your protective part is to give it as much respect as you would give one of your lovey-dovey good-feeling parts.
-It’s to acknowledge that its intention and the role it’s been playing have been about nothing but being there for you, making sure that you are okay, and ensuring that you don’t get overwhelmed by negative experiences and emotions.
+It’s to acknowledge the ways it's supported you, and to recognize that its intention has been about nothing but being there for you, making sure that you're okay, and ensuring that you don’t get overwhelmed by negative experiences and emotions.
+Honoring them is a way of recognizing their purpose without judgment, allowing you to see them not as obstacles but as allies who have done their best.

-Simply observe whatever you discover about this part of you, without jumping to conclusions or forming strong opinions.
-Let it know that you know it’s been there for you all this time and then really listen to it.
+As you listen, do it without jumping to conclusions or forming strong opinions.
+Let this part of you know that you know it’s been there for you all this time and then really listen to it.
 Create space, and just listen.
-Get to know what this protected part of you fears, and just let it vent about what and why.
 Hear its stories and acknowledge, with your attention, the validity and significance of every action this part of you has taken on your behalf and every choice it’s made to support you in the best way it could.
+Often, beneath the armor, there’s a younger, vulnerable part of you, longing to be seen and heard.
+Simply listening can begin to soften the edges of that armor.

-Take a moment to really think about what life would have been like without this part’s support.
-Rather than focusing on perhaps the misguided ways by which it went about protecting you, focus on the fact that it’s been protecting you and the many reasons you have to be grateful.
-Appreciate its loyalty and how it’s never backed down when it came to having your back, and find gratefulness for the creative ways it discovered to protect you from harm.
-Open your heart to this armor like no one ever has before.
+Take a moment to really think about what life would have been like without this protector by your side.
+Rather than focusing on the (often) misguided ways by which it went about protecting you, focus on the fact that it’s been protecting and shielding you from pain and showing such loyalty.
+There's so much to be grateful for when you realize that it’s never backed down when it came to having your back.
+Open your heart to this part of you like no one ever has before.
 Love it.
 Love it.
 And then love it some more.
-It may look tough on the outside, but remember– it wants the very same thing all of your other parts want– L. O. V. E.
+It may look tough on the outside, but remember– this part wants the very same thing all of your other parts want– the L. O. V. E. and acceptance it hasn't ever received.

 Love it.
 Love it.
 And then love it some more.
 It may look tough on the outside, but remember– it wants the very same thing all of your other parts want– L. O. V. E.